RishitRakapali/UAVSubmission2023/README.md

 # UAVSubmission2023
 Uav submission for 2023

-My name is Rishit Rakapali.
+Yo my name is Rishit Rakapali and I'm a sophmore at Amador Valley HS.
 I've been coding for 5 + yrs in various programming language such as Java, C++, Python, CSS, Html, JavaScript, and SQL
 I always determined to code and always up for new challenges and new tools and technologies.

 Check out my past expiernce and project done in python and java: